aubeld/aubeld/README.md

 # Hello World!
 I'm Dominic, a passionate System Integrator from Germany.
 I have a keen interest in backend development, cloud services, and digitization projects.

 # Learning
 I am currently learning backend development with Docker, NGINX and Node.js as well as workflow and document management with Docuware and JobRouter.

-# Workgoals
+# Goals
-Creating and managing interactive websites and cloud services for businesses.
+Creating and administrating interactive websites and cloud services for businesses.
-I advise and support small and medium-sized businesses in realizing digitization projects at the moment.

 | Programming Languages | Operating Systems | Tools & Platforms |
 |-----------------------|-------------------|-------------------|